Primary Art Workshop With Paul Carney

 - Teaching & Learning, Curriculum

-Developed for specialist and non-specialist teachers to deliver the skills of art and design more confidently, from year 1 to year 6.
+Developed for specialist and non-specialist teachers/ teaching assistants to deliver the skills of art and design more confidently, from year 1 to year 6.
 With advice on how these skills can be embedded into the new primary curriculum, including topic based approaches.
 Learning objectives will specifically focus on raising attainment in key curriculum art skills that will enable pupils to more successfully realise their creative making intentions.

 Drawing session 3 hours (Typically 9.30am to 12.30pm)